Stephen K. Amos: Television appearances

 In 2009, Stephen appeared on Soccer AM, and is a fan of West Ham United.
 In 2009, Stephen also appeared on an edition of Children in Need of Mastermind, answering questions on the band Five Star.
 In March 2010, Amos appeared with the England rugby squad playing Nelson Mandela, in a comedy sketch for the BBC's Sport Relief.

 In January 2010, he was a celebrity guest team captain on What Do Kids Know? along with Rufus Hound, Joe Swash and Sara Cox on Watch.
 Stephen guest appeared in Series 2, Episode 7 of the BBC Three comedy, Coming of Age and as a guest contributor on several episodes of This Week.

 In 2010, Amos's own show was launched, a combination of stand up, sketches, and guest performers (who for the most part had not fully broken into television comedy), simply entitled The Stephen K Amos Show.
 The show was released on DVD in November 2010.
 In 2010, for the show Tinga Tinga Tales Amos voiced the characters Hyena and Millipede/Pediless.
 Amos also starred in an episode of Mad Mad World on ITV1 in Spring 2012.

 In January 2013, he took part in a special series of The Great British Bake Off.

 In 2019, Amos starred in BBC's Pilgrimage, walking Via Francigena, an ancient pilgrimage route to Rome.
 Amos told Pope Francis "As a gay man, I don't feel accepted".

 The Pope responded, "Giving more importance to the adjective rather than the noun, this is not good.
 We are all human beings and have dignity.
 It does not matter who you are or how you live your life, you do not lose your dignity.
-There are people that prefer to select or discard people because of the adjective - these people don't have a human heart."
+There are people that prefer to select or discard people because of the adjective – these people don't have a human heart."

+In March 2024, Amos was announced as a contestant on the tenth season of the Australian version of I'm a Celebrity...Get Me Out of Here!
+On 17 April 2024, Amos was eliminated from the series coming in 7th place.